-- (a) A party in breach of contract may cure the breach at its own expense if: - (1) the time for performance has not expired, the party in breach seasonably notifies the aggrieved party of its intent to cure, and, within the time for performance, makes a conforming performance; - (2) the party in breach had reasonable grounds to believe the performance would be acceptable with or without money allowance, seasonably notifies the aggrieved party of its intent to cure, and provides a conforming performance within a further reasonable time after performance was due; or
+(a) A party in breach of contract may cure the breach at its own expense if:

+(1) the time for performance has not expired and the party in breach seasonably notifies the aggrieved party of its intent to cure and, within the time for performance, makes a conforming performance;

+(2) the party in breach had reasonable grounds to believe the performance would be acceptable with or without monetary allowance, seasonably notifies the aggrieved party of its intent to cure, and provides a conforming performance within a further reasonable time after performance was due; or (3) in a case not governed by paragraph (1) or (2), the party in breach seasonably notifies the aggrieved party of its intent to cure and promptly provides a conforming performance before cancellation by the aggrieved party.

-- (3) in cases not governed by paragraph (1) or (2), the party in breach seasonably notifies the aggrieved party of its intention to provide a conforming performance and promptly does so before cancellation by the aggrieved party. - (b) In a license other than a mass-market license, if the agreement required a single delivery of a copy and the party receiving tender of delivery was required to accept a nonconforming copy because the nonconformity was not a material breach of contract, the party in breach shall promptly and in good faith make an effort to cure if: - (1) the party in breach receives seasonable notice of a specified nonconformity and a demand for cure of the nonconforming copy; and - (2) the cost of the effort to cure does not disproportionately exceed the direct damages caused by the nonconformity to the aggrieved party. - (c) A party may not cancel a contract or refuse a performance because of a breach that has been seasonably cured under subsection (a).
-However, notice of intent to cure does not preclude refusal of the performance or cancellation.
+(b) In a license other than in a mass-market transaction, if the agreement required a single delivery of a copy and the party receiving tender of delivery was required to accept a nonconforming copy because the nonconformity was not a material breach of contract, the party in breach shall promptly and in good faith make an effort to cure if:

+(1) the party in breach receives seasonable notice of the specific nonconformity and a demand for cure of it; and

+(2) the cost of the effort to cure does not disproportionately exceed the direct damages caused by the nonconformity to the aggrieved party.

+(c) A party may not cancel a contract or refuse a performance because of a breach of contract that has been seasonably cured under subsection (a).
+However, notice of intent to cure does not preclude refusal or cancellation for the uncured breach.